Home Services About Blog Valuation Quiz Contact Links WhatsApp Us

 3. Shortlisted 3 units in a well-located block near Toa Payoh MRT and a reputable primary school

-4. Secured a unit at $580,000 with comfortable monthly payments under 28% of income
+4. Modelled a S$580,000 purchase with monthly payments under 28% of income

 Result: